permasigner/permasigner/docs/usage/run-on-macos.md

 * Open Terminal from the Utilities folder or spotlight.
    * If you use a third-party terminal, it'll most likely work too.
 * Install dpkg using [brew](https://brew.sh) with `brew install dpkg`
-* Install all requirements with `pip install permasigner` or `pip3 install permasigner`
+* Install all requirements with `pip install -U permasigner` or `pip3 install -U permasigner`
     * If this fails, install python3 using brew with `brew install python3`.

 {% hint style="info" %}